Disclaimer: For the final time, I do not own anything from the Batman franchise. ^..^

 "Don't!
 Don't bring her here!" sobbed Kellerman.

 "Jonathan," I said softly, to get his attention.
-If we hadn't been alone, I doubt I would have used his other name.
+If we hadn't been alone, I doubted I would have used his real name.

 He came over to the window and looked up into the dark sky.